Nonequilibrium quantum heat transport between structured environments: Model

 \subsection{Equivalent nonequilibrium spin-boson model}

 Our goal is to understand how the coupling between each pair of intermediary oscillators influences the properties of the heat flux through the system.
 To achieve this, we focus on a path integral treatment in which dissipative effects from each of the baths on the system are prescribed through the Feynman-Vernon influence functional $\mathcal{F}_j[q,q']$ \cite{Breuer2002,Weiss2011,Feynman1963}.
-The influence functional appears in the propagator $\mathcal{J}(q_f,t|q_i,0)$ describing the time evolution of the reduced system under the effect of the baths, \be \mathcal{J}(q_f,t|q_i,0) = \int\mathcal{D}q\int\mathcal{D}q'\,e^{i(S_S[q] - S_S[q'])}\prod_j\mathcal{F}_j[q,q'], \ee where $S_S[q]$ is the classical system action, and $q$, $q'$ label the forward and backward system paths.
-Specifically, these paths represent the possible spin trajectories connecting the boundary states $q(t)=q_f$ and $q(0)=q_i$, with $q\in [-1,1]$ labelling the possible spin values in the eigenbasis of the system Hamiltonian (\ref{eq:H_S}).
+The influence functional appears in the propagator $\mathcal{J}(q_f,t|q_i,0)$ describing the time evolution of the reduced system under the effect of the baths,